angel-sm/order-management-system/api/README.md

 ## Docker Configuration

-The project includes two main services:
+The project includes three main services:

 1. **API Service**
    - NestJS application
    - Runs on port 3000
    - Auto-reloads in development
+   - Connects to Redis and PostgreSQL

+2. **Redis Service**
+   - Redis cache server
+   - Runs on port 6379
+   - Persists data in a Docker volume

-2. **Database Service**
+3. **Database Service**
-   - PostgreSQL database
+   - PostgreSQL 15 database
    - Runs on port 5432
    - Persists data in a Docker volume